EVOLVED-5G/TSN_FrontEnd/README.md

 1. Clone this repository.
 The environment must already have an installation of Docker (tested on version 20.10.7).
 2. Include any necessary profile information in the `Profiles` sub-folder. `Profiles/sample` can be used as a guide.
+3. Edit the contents of `config.yml` if necessary.
+By default, the TSN_AF works on backend-less mode.
-3. Execute `build.sh`.
+4. Execute `build.sh`.
 This file will prepare a Docker image (tagged `tsn_af`).
-4. Execute `run.sh`.
+5. Execute `run.sh`.
 This will create a new container (named `TSN_AF`) based on the previously generated image.
 By default, the TSN AF will listen on port 8888, however, this can be modified by passing other port number as a parameter to `run.sh`.

-> Note that the build process will create a copy of the files in the `Profiles` sub-folder.
-If these files are
+> Note that the build process will create a copy of the files in the `Profiles` sub-folder and `config.yml`.
+If these
-> edited after the creation of the image, this process (starting from step 3) must be executed again.
+> files are edited after the creation of the image, this process (starting from step 3) must be executed again.
 > To ensure that the changes are reflected, remove the existing container before the build
 > (`docker stop TSN_AF && docker rm TSN_AF`)